-An evening of indulgence in bourbon and beer brings a hangover as retribution; a great hike or climb leaves its share of lactic acid in those worn-out muscles; a day spent lounging about on the beach or poolside can bring a sunburn and calls to the effect of “Hey, why aren’t you at work?”
+An evening of indulgence in bourbon and beer brings a hangover as retribution; a great hike or climb leaves its share of lactic acid in those worn-out muscles; a day spent lounging about on the beach or poolside can bring a sunburn and calls to the effect of, “Hey, why aren’t you at work?”

 Cigars are rather strange, when you think about it: caught upon a passing breeze, their faint aroma is pleasing, even inviting.
 Yet when a room is filled with cigar smoke, it pretty much stinks.
 The smoke you draw into your mouth and then deftly exhale in a series of perfect rings may taste great, yet the taste left in your mouth post-smoke, that infamous “cigar mouth,” can taste like satan’s ass.
 And everything from your clothing to your upholstery to the very carpets and walls of a home can be left reeking with cigar odor for days after a smoking session — or can even become permanently infused with that musty aroma of old stogies.

-We asked Nat Sherman’s Michael Herklots for advice on…
+We asked Nat Sherman’s Michael Herklots for advice on:

-How To Get Cigar Odor Out of Clothing
+How to Get Cigar Odor Out of Clothing

 Clothing is porous.
 It will smell like whatever it’s exposed to.
 Spend an afternoon in the diner?
 You smell like the diner.
 Spend an afternoon at the beach?
 You smell like the beach.
 So spending time around combustible premium cigars will undoubtedly leave your garments smelling like … smoke.

 The care for your garments really isn’t much different after cigar smoke than [with] any other major influence aroma.
 Consider your personal aroma after barbecuing all afternoon?
-It might be hard for you to notice after the 12 beers you had, but ask your friends… they’ll tell you.
+It might be hard for you to notice after the 12 beers you had, but ask your friends —they’ll tell you.
 Unfortunately, we can’t jump in the pool wearing our three-piece, so maybe the process is a little different, but garment care is garment care.

-How To Deal With Cigar Mouth
+How to Deal with Cigar Mouth

-“Cigar mouth” is NOT from cigars.
-I do know what bad breath is, and bad breath is caused by a number of different factors including what you ate, what you drank, and what you did throughout the day to mitigate the [breath] problem before huffing down Churchills and saying, “Man … I shouldn’t have had that second cigar… now I have cigar mouth.”
+“Cigar mouth” is not from cigars.
+I do know what bad breath is, and bad breath is caused by a number of different factors including what you ate, what you drank, and what you did throughout the day to mitigate the [breath] problem before huffing down Churchills and saying, “Man … I shouldn’t have had that second cigar.
+Now I have cigar mouth.”

 No, actually, you have 24-hour mouth that started with your pastrami on rye at lunch.
 But, no problem.
 We’ll get through it.

-How To Minimize Cigar Odor In Rooms
+How to Minimize Cigar Odor in Rooms

 Cook fish in the kitchen?
 House smells like a fish market.
-Light a Christmas Candle?
+Light a Christmas candle?
 House smells like Santa’s factory.
 Light a cigar indoors?
 It’s going to smell like cigar smoke.

 The key while smoking is exhaust.
 You want as little smoke to remain in the room as possible.
 Open two windows for cross ventilation, or use an exhaust fan to remove the smoke while you are actively smoking.

 Last, eliminate anything that could allow aroma to remain.
-Cigar ash, cigar butts… clean up after yourself.
+Cigar ash, cigar butts — clean up after yourself.
 The hygiene of your environment is equally important as the hygiene of your body.
-If you have fabric in the room where you enjoy cigars (couches, carpets/rugs, etc…) A. Get rid of them.
-B. Clean and deodorize them regularly.
-C. Reconsider A.
+If you have fabric in the room where you enjoy cigars (couches, carpets, rugs, etc…) a) get rid of them, b) clean and deodorize them regularly, or c) reconsider option a).

 And there you have it.
 Follow these steps and you’ll be smoke-smell free in no time.